wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 On the other extreme, log-structured NVM system never updates data items in-place.
 Instead of fixing a home location for every data item (e.g. virtual pages or objects), log-structured checkpointing designs rely on a mapping table to relocate newly updated data items to the end of the log.
 Updated content of data items are also appended to the end of the log since NVM favors sequential writes.
+The problem with log-structured NVM design, however, is that they penalize every memory access, adding a non-constant overhead to memory operations that access the NVM.
+In addition, log-structured designs require an extra garbage collection mechanism, which copies data around and frees stale items that have been deleted or overwritten, consuming both the bandwidth and cycles.